In this article (clickable table of contents):

-I use a protein powder like I ❤️ Vanilla Protein to boost the protein content of my breakfast foods, as a shake post workout, or even if I’m going to do a morning workout and need a little fuel going into it to help me access my best output.
+I use protein powder to increase my overall daily intake of protein, like my organic I ❤️ Vanilla Protein.
+I’ll use it to boost the protein content of my breakfast foods, as a shake post workout, or even if I’m going to do a morning workout and need a little fuel going into it to help me access my best output.

 Because I tend to perform best an hour or so after a meal, I like to work out an hour or so after breakfast, and have a protein shake with fruit afterwards.
 Just like the protein from whole foods, a protein powder has to break down after you ingest it for your body to access the amino acids.

 During my workouts, I drink a free-form amino acid supplement Rock and Restore, which contains all of the essential and branch chain amino acids (including an optimal dose of leucine) to keep my muscle tissue fueled.